joengelh/multichain-supplychain-demo/api-oem/docs/address/atomicExchange.md

 # Atomic Exchange

-Atomic Exchanges a specified amount of a specified asset to a specified address.
+Proposes to exchange a specified asset of a specified quantity for a specified price, returns address of the exchange.

 **URL** : `/api/v1/atomicExchange/`